Kink-Engineering/rsv-kinkstore-PIM/database-schema.md

   - Which image is the hero (position = 1 for product-level)
   - Which videos are associated with a product
   - Variant-specific hero images (when `variant_id` is set)
-- **UI Behavior**: Images from the matching SKU bucket are highlighted/suggested, but users can choose any image
+- **UI Behavior**: Images from the SKU bucket matching the product are highlighted/suggested for publication, but users can choose any image from any bucket.
-- **Future flexibility**: Buckets may exist without products; publishing points may expand beyond products
+- **Future flexibility**: Buckets may exist without products (example unique label "LEATHER SHOTS"); publishing points may later expand beyond products

 ### 5. Media Workflow States
 ```